RuwinduDeSilva/Bandit/bandit.md

 Nmap done: 1 IP address (1 host up) scanned in 0.09 seconds
 ```
+Here we have find the listening ports in the range of 31000-32000.

 Find correct port among other listening ports
 ```
 bandit16@melinda:~$ echo cluFn7wTiGryunymYOu4RcffSxQluehd | openssl s_client -quiet -connect localhost:31790